 Robert Greene says that it’s easy for friends to grow resentful.

-Especially if you hire someone or help them just for being a friend they will resent you because people want to feel like they deserve what they get.
-And they want to feel like they are the master of their own life.
+Because people want to feel like they deserve what they get, and they want to feel like they are the masters of their own life.

-If you help them because they’re your friend, they will feel like they got an hand out from you and they even need to thank you for making them feel bad.
+If you help them because they’re your friend, they will feel like they got a handout from you, and they even need to thank you for making them feel bad.

 And, ironically, the more gifts and favors you supply to revive that friendship, the less gratitude you receive.

-Hire former enemies instead, they’ll have more to prove and will be loyal.
+Hire former enemies instead, they have more to prove and will be loyal.